George Stroumboulopoulos Tonight: The Hour

 The final segment of the show was called "The Closer," and consisted of a monologue by Stroumboulopoulos about a particular current event.
 Since January 2007, this segment has been replaced by "The List."
 On some programs, the show ends immediately after the final guest, without "The Closer" or "The List."

 George Stroumboulopoulos Tonight

-Stroumboulopoulos starts with some introductory notes about himself and the content, then usually presents items in The Debrief giving his own opinion about them.
-Then sometimes a brief interview, followed by an in-depth interview with a major guest beginning with a biography segment in similar format to The Hour.
-Starting in September 2011, there are two interviews with major guests.

 Full guest interviews were posted on YouTube and CBC's website the following day.